enricllagostera/ponte/process/to-do.md

 ## Backlog

+- [ ] Visualize a timeline of commits showing passage of time between them
+- [ ] Visualize commits in an ordered topological timeline (usual git charts)
 - [ ] Allow importing from wiki as individual files or as folder compilations
 - [ ] Load commits from wiki repo and display in commit feed
 - [ ] Encode manually selected files